-Theater is a creative and collaborative art in which true excellence can only be achieved through exploration of craft.
-Our focus in the Theater Department at Mason Gross School of the Arts is to provide aspiring theater professionals with a unique experience including intensive studio classes, innovative academic curricula, and ground-breaking, fully supported productions.
+Theater is a multidimensional art form requiring creativity, collaboration, and craft.
+Our commitment in the Theater Department at Mason Gross School of the Arts is to educate, guide and foster the aspiring theater professional and provide uniquely individualized instruction and practical experience, including intensive studio classes, innovative academic curricula, and productions.

 Concentration in Acting

 The acting program offers a rigorous and collaborative 4-year course of study for students who aspire to a career in the ever-evolving entertainment industry.
 Students are trained in various acting techniques, including Meisner, on-camera, devising, classics, and global theater with a commitment to new and emerging methodologies and practices.

 Students will study at the Rutgers Conservatory at Shakespeare’s Globe in London.
 The training concludes with a focus on the industry and launching of the artist’s professional careers.
 Students are eligible for productions in the program in the second through final years in study.

 The drama program is committed to equitable, representative, and evolving practices to support each student on their journey by continuing to learn, scrutinize and adjust our program to facilitate training that is current, imaginative and inspired by the needs of the students, the demands of the industry, and work that is yet to be created.